Phuc-Dao/Watson-Discord-Bot/README.md

 # Watson-Discord-Bot

-Bot for the Discord chat application using the Watson APi.
+Chat bot for the Discord chat application.
+Uses the Watson API by IBM to classify and recognize images.
+The back end is handled using Node.js
-To download fork the repo and run the command `npm install` to install all the dependencies